VP

 ⚠️ Price notice: Prices shown are approximate and subject to change.
 Always check Amazon for the current price before purchasing.

 Sitting for 8-10 hours a day is consistently linked to back pain, poor posture, reduced energy, and long-term health risks.
 A height-adjustable standing desk lets you alternate between sitting and standing throughout the day — not to stand all day, but to move more.
 In 2026, quality motorized standing desks have dropped below $300, making them accessible to nearly every home office budget.
-We tested desks for stability at standing height (the most important overlooked metric), motor noise, build quality, and actual desktop workspace.
+We evaluated desks for stability at standing height (the most important overlooked metric), motor noise, build quality, and actual desktop workspace.

 What to look for